 - I would hold meetings because I would want the customer to feel that I was doing the work, which I actually was.

 - I used a ton of technical lingo in meetings when dealing with old school business executives who barely knew how to use a computer.

-Once I figured out what I was doing wrong, I kept my meetings really short, I made sure their was an objective to the meeting, and I showed key performance indicators that the executives cared about.
+Once I figured out what I was doing wrong, I kept my meetings really short, I made sure they had an objective, and I showed key performance indicators that the executives cared about.

 Lesson learned: Don’t just have meetings for the sake of having them.
-Make sure your meetings have one main objective and everyone within the meeting has to laser focused on it, or else nothing will get accomplished.
+Make sure your meetings have one main objective and everyone within the meeting is laser-focused on it, or else nothing will get accomplished.

 Lesson #3: If you are a small fish in a big sea, partner up with a whale

 Saying that I was a small fish in a big sea is an understatement.
 I was more like plankton in a big sea.

 I was a newbie consultant who didn’t know what he was doing.
 The only experience I had before Elpac was doing SEO on my own site.
 So, how was I going to scale my business so that I could make more than $3,500 a month?